veeqo/mws-rb/README.markdown

 mws-rb
 ========

+## Before Staring
+For some weird reason, the gem only works on ruby 1.9.3-p237, I'm working to fix it.
+Just a warning for now.

 ## What?
 mws-rb is a complete wrapper for Amazon.com's Marketplace Web Service (MWS) API.
 It exposes the entire MWS api in a more friendly way.